 One option is to find clear plastic totes and drill holes in the top of it.
 No matter what you choose, make sure you clean it first before putting a leo inside.

-We washed ours with plant-based dish soap from Seventh Generation, and then rinsed it over and over again until all soap was gone.
+We washed ours with plant-based dish soap, and then rinsed it over and over again until all soap was gone.

 Be sure you wash with hot water and then rinse with cold water thoroughly.